Strain induced coupling and quantum information processing with hexagonal boron nitride quantum emitters: Model

 An orthorhombic supercell, including 55 Boron atoms and 56 Nitrogen atoms is constructed to provide zigzag and armchair directions along $a$ and $b$ axes, respectively.
 The vacuum size is set to 15~\AA\ to separate the periodic images.
 A single k-point at the Gamma point is used for sampling the Brillouin zone.
 We have performed the calculations for one data point with a larger supercell for checking the validity of our computations, and the results show that a single k-point is sufficient for the supercell of properties described above.
 The energy and force tolerances for structure optimization are considered to be $10^{-4}$ eV and $0.01$ eV/\AA, respectively.
 Within the CDFT method, the ions are relaxed to reach the global minimum of the adiabatic potential energy surface in the excited state.
 In this method, one electron is promoted to a higher electronic level, and a hole remains in its original level.
 The ZPL energy is then obtained by computing the difference in total energy between the two electronic states (ground state and excited state) minima.

 The Poisson ratio of the hBN monolayer has been predicted to be 0.211~\cite{Boldrin2011}.
 By considering this value, we apply uniaxial and biaxial in-plane stress-strain on \vb\ defect in the range of $-3\%$ to $+3\%$ in $1\%$ increment.
-The results for the ZPL energy in Fig.~\ref{fig:scheme} show that an increasing uniaxial strain along the armchair direction linearly decreases the ZPL energy of $^{3}\!\textrm{E}'\rightarrow\ ^{3}\!\textrm{A}'_{2}$ transition in the \vb\ defect from 2.1 to 1.5 eV~\cite{Abdi2018}.
+The results for the ZPL energy in Fig.~\ref{fig:scheme} show that an increasing uniaxial strain along the armchair direction almost linearly decreases the ZPL energy of $^{3}\!\textrm{E}'\rightarrow\ ^{3}\!\textrm{A}'_{2}$ transition in the \vb\ defect from 2.1 to 1.5 eV~\cite{Abdi2018}.
+We, however, notice an abnormal local maximum around $+1\%$, which is attributed to the complicated Jahn-Teller nature of \vb.
+Full understanding of this feature is out of scope of this work and subject of a future study.
 For the completeness, the results on the effect of uniaxial strain along zigzag direction as well as biaxial strain are reported in Appendix~\ref{sec:DFTstudy}.